-- Government contractors and Federal employees are part of the newly remote workforce.
+- The U.S. Department of Homeland Security and U.K. National Cyber Security Centre issued a joint alert regarding COVID-19-related themes malicious cyber actors are using to attack vulnerable services.
+(4/8/20) (New) - Government contractors and Federal employees are part of the newly remote workforce.
 The Department of Defense has issued new guidance (4/2/20) for its workers. - The COVID-19 pandemic provides an opening for a variety of malicious cyber-attacks.
 The FBI details threats and ways to protect yourself (4/1/20) - Go Video teleconferencing is the new normal for the remote workforce.
 But is it secure?
-The FBI offers tips (3/30/20) on how to protect yourself from being hijacked. - This A&B advisory (4/7/20) discusses the current COVID-19 cybersecurity threat landscape, including scams that target individuals, attempts to compromise company systems, telework vulnerabilities, and business email compromise (New). - Governments are increasingly seeking to leverage consumer geolocation data collected by industry as a tool to assist with fighting the spread of COVID-19.
+The FBI offers tips (3/30/20) on how to protect yourself from being hijacked.

+- This A&B advisory (4/7/20) discusses the current COVID-19 cybersecurity threat landscape, including scams that target individuals, attempts to compromise company systems, telework vulnerabilities, and business email compromise. - Governments are increasingly seeking to leverage consumer geolocation data collected by industry as a tool to assist with fighting the spread of COVID-19.
 To see how the U.S. compares with the rest of the world, read this post on our Privacy and Security Blog (3/23/20). - The Cybersecurity and Infrastructure Security Agency (CISA) released guidance (3/19/20) to help state and local jurisdictions and the private sector identify and manage their essential workforce while responding to COVID-19.